You’re Ready to Go Global…But Is Your Website? 6 Steps to Smart Website Localization

 - Machine translation (MT) (e.g. – Google Translate, Amazon Translate).
 This is the lowest cost option and easiest to deploy.
 But it comes with a host of downsides, most notably nuance, technical language/terminology and colloquialisms.
 If you operate in a highly regulated space and have technical content on your website, you run the risk of sending the wrong message – literally.
 MT also can’t translate infographics or video.
 It can also mess up spacing, making pages look terrible.

-- Self-management.Once you have all your content for the English language site, you may choose to source your own translation services and manage the initial and ongoing build out of additional languages on your own.
+- Self-management.Once you have all your content for the English language site, you may choose to source your own translation services and manage the initial and ongoing build-out of additional languages on your own.
 The challenge here is that someone needs to keep track every time a page is updated on your website, oversee the translator who may or may not be versed in your content management system, industry and design best practices, and oversee the input of the newly translated content.
 This can be smoothed out with tight SOPs, but less than ideal compared to an automated process (see below).
-This is a more expensive option (in time and cost) than machine translate for sure, but will result in better translation.
+This is a more expensive option (in time and cost) than machine translate for sure but will result in better translation.

-- Outsourced translation management.
+- Translation management services.
 This option is a hybrid solution employing technology and human intelligence.
 In this scenario, you’ll work with a third-party vendor to do the initial translation and build out of non-English versions of the site.
 In a real sense, you will have mirrors of the English language pages for multiple languages.
 This may add several weeks to your website production schedule, as well as additional cost … and ongoing translation needs.
 Vendors charge a monthly hosting and management fee.
 Then, when a change is made to the English-language site, they’re notified via an API that an update needs to be made, which would trigger trained personnel to translate the new content and update the non-English-language site/s.
 Services from the vendor can generally be customized.
-Because of that – and because it’s automated and contains the all-important human intelligence piece– it can be an effective way to manage your localization efforts.
+Because of that – and because it’s automated and contains the all-important human intelligence piece– it can be an effective way to manage your website localization efforts.

 - Look at English content first.